Survivors' protection

 How does smoking affect the sum insured and the premium?

-Is term life insurance worthwhile for singles?
+Is term life insurance worthwhile for single people?

-What is the difference between the insured sum and the payout amount?
+What is the difference between the sum insured and the payout amount?

 Subscribe to our newsletter